 C-vox is a very powerful and modern plugin designed by UAD for cleaner vocals.
 This plugin is the right option if you own a Universal Audio interface and want to record your tracks with zero noise without compromising the quality.
 Transparency and sophistication are two of this plugin’s main assets.

-6. Crumplepop Audio Denoise 2 Review (Not compatible with DAWs)
+6. Crumplepop Audio Denoise 2 (Not compatible with DAWs)

 AudioDenoise 2 is a sample-based plugin that you can use to identify unwanted sounds and reduce the background noise part even in the most complex daily situations.